xiduzo/whisper-sentiment-analysis/Readme.md

 run `pip install pywhispercpp`

-# Install the python whisper package
+# Setting the model

-This project relies on the `base` model from the [whisper repo](https://github.com/ggerganov/whisper.cpp).
+This project relies on the models from the [whisper repo](https://github.com/ggerganov/whisper.cpp).

+By setting the `MODEL` environment variable, you can choose which model to use.
+The default model is `base`.

+`export MODEL=<MODEL>`

 See [this file](https://github.com/ggerganov/whisper.cpp/blob/master/models/download-ggml-model.sh#L28) for all available models.

-**on non-docker machines**

-In order to get the model follow the instructions below:

-1. Clone the repository (git clone --recurse-submodules https://github.com/abdeladim-s/pywhispercpp.git)
-2. Install the model (./pywhispercpp/whisper.cpp/models/download-ggml-model.sh base)

-It is possible to use other, move advanced, models:

-1. Clone the repository (git clone --recurse-submodules https://github.com/abdeladim-s/pywhispercpp.git)
-2. Install the model (./pywhispercpp/whisper.cpp/models/download-ggml-model.sh `<MODEL>`)
-3. Set the model path in `main.py` (model = 'pywhispercpp/whisper.cpp/models/ggml-`<MODEL>`.bin')

-**on docker**

-1. Edit the `Dockerfile` and change the `RUN ./download-ggml-model.sh base` command to `RUN ./download-ggml-model.sh <MODEL>`.
-2. Set the model path in `main.py` (model = 'pywhispercpp/whisper.cpp/models/ggml-`<MODEL>`.bin')

 # Running the application